 PITTSBURGH (AP) -The Pittsburgh Penguins fired coach Michel Therrien on Sunday, less than a year after he led the team to the Stanley Cup finals.

-Even with Evgeni Malkin and Sidney Crosby, who rank first and second in the league in scoring, the Penguins have struggled to a 27-25-5 record this season.
+Even with Evgeni Malkin and Sidney Crosby, who rank first and second in the NHL in scoring, the Penguins have struggled to a 27-25-5 record this season.
 They're in 10th place in the Eastern Conference, five points out of eighth and the final playoff spot.

 The Penguins lost to the Detroit Red Wings in six games in last year's Stanley Cup finals.